sum1won/summod/README.md

 Annointed of Rhuax: 0.1->0.5 FESB, +douse 1

-(New Spell) Childen of Rhuax: Abysian version of Rhuax Pact, conj 3, F4E1, 2 gems
+(New Spell) Children of Rhuax: Abysian version of Rhuax Pact, conj 3, F4E1, 2 gems

 (New Spell) Abysian (Improved) Cross Breeding: Abysian-themed version of the (Improved) Cross Breeding spell